LSEG-API-Samples/Article.EMA.Kotlin.RTO/README.md

 ## <a id="prerequisite"></a>Prerequisite

 Before I am going further, there is some prerequisite, dependencies, and libraries that the project is needed.

+### Java SDK

+Firstly, you need Java SDK.
+Please check for the supported Java version from the [API Compatibility Matrix](https://developers.refinitiv.com/en/api-catalog/refinitiv-real-time-opnsrc/rt-sdk-java/documentation#api-compatibility-matrix) page.

+I am using the Open JDK version 11 in this project (as of April 2023).

+### Maven

+Next, the [Maven](https://maven.apache.org/) build automation tool.
+Please follow [Apache Maven installation guide document](https://maven.apache.org/install.html).

+### Docker or IntelliJ IDEA

+The example project is a console application that can be run on [Docker](https://www.docker.com/) or [IntelliJ IDEA](https://www.jetbrains.com/idea/) editor.

+### Access to the RTO

+This project uses RTO access credentials for both Version 1 Authentication (Machine ID type) and Version 2 Authentication (Service ID)

+Please contact your Refinitiv representative to help you with the RTO account and services.

+### Internet Access

+This demonstration connects to RTO on AWS via a public internet.

 TBD